 FINA Diving World Cup

-The first edition of the World Cup was held in 1979, with only two events on the programme for both men and women: 3m springboard and 10m platform.
-Since 2000, the event is held in even years and the diving programme was upgraded to include the following events: 1m springboard, 3m springboard individual and synchro, 10m platform individual and synchro.
+The first edition of the World Cup was held in 1979 with only two events on the programme for both men and women: 3m springboard and 10m platform.
+Since 2000, the event is held every 4 years and the diving programme was upgraded to include the following events: 1m springboard, 3m springboard individual and synchro, 10m platform individual and synchro.

 London 2012, Day 6: Bo Qiu and synchro duo Zi He and Minxia Wu complete China's golden sweep